turingschool-projects/kwk-level3-swift/sessions/dictionaries_lab.markdown

 #### Expected

-* This should be a set of activities that kids need to do to practice/ eventually demonstrate they have this concept down.
+* Friend/Family Tree
+  - Create a dictionary with keys that are family or friend titles (i.e. "sister", "bestFriend") and values that are the name of that family member or friend.
+Pets are family, too!
+  - Aim to have at least 10 family members of friends in your 'tree'
+  - Print to the console the entire dictionary
+  - Print to the console 3 individual names
+  - Remove someone from your tree  😔 (You can add them back if you want!)

 #### Extension

 * Create a dictionary in which the values are arrays of strings.
 This is called a _nested_ collection, because it has collections inside of a collection.
 * Need ideas for topics?
+  - Re-write your family tree with arrays (it's ok to only have 1 item in some arrays).
+This will make keeping track of cousins easier in some cases!
-Keys: dogs, cats, dinosaurs.
+  - Keys: dogs, cats, dinosaurs.
 Values: ["German Shepard", "Shih-Tzu", "Great Dane"], etc.

 ## Circle Back